Understanding the behaviours of Chinese tourists when they travel

 So here is some key information about Dazhong Dianping:

-Translated literally as “public commenting and review network” Dianping was established in Shanghai in April 2003.
+Translated literally as “public commenting and review network” Dianping was established in Shanghai in April 2003 and is one of the most popular Chinese social media tools today.
 Dianping is China’s leading local lifestyle information and trading platform, and claims to be the world’s first independent third-party consumer review website.
 Dianping not only provides information services such as user information, consumer reviews and commercial offers and discounts, but also provides O2O (Online To Offline) trading services such as group purchases, restaurant reservations, takeaway services and electronic membership cards.

 As of the first quarter of 2015, the number of active users of Dianping exceeded 200 million, including more than 14 million merchants, covering more than 2,500 cities across the country and nearly 100 popular tourist countries and regions such as the United States, Japan, and France.
 In addition to the Shanghai headquarters, Dianping has established branches in more than 160 cities including Beijing, Guangzhou, Tianjin, Hangzhou and Nanjing.